dkj/CrazyLIMS/docs/transaction-context-examples.md

 > - Run `make up` to start the stack.
 > - Reset the database to apply the latest migrations: `make db/reset`.
 > - Generate fresh JWT fixtures: `make jwt/dev`.
+> - When Docker is driving the stack, run the shell snippets from the devcontainer (for example `docker compose exec -it dev bash`) so `postgrest:3000` resolves.
+The local helper (`scripts/local_dev.sh`) continues to expose PostgREST on `localhost:6000`.

 ## 1. Create a User via PostgREST